Fire and Ice

 "We can't find Akemi because she's a ghost.
 I killed her."

 Gabrielle grabbed the Warrior Princess' arm.
-"Tell me the real story and we'll know where to go from there.
-Elissa is important but innocent people are dying and we need to stop it."
+"Tell me the real story, and we'll know where to go from there.
+Elissa is important but innocent people are dying, and we need to stop it."

 Xena recounted how she bought a kidnapped Akemi.
 She returned her for the ransom, but along the way started caring for the little girl.
 Xena even went so far as to teach her the pinch.
 Akemi's father was a horrible man who had killed his wife and children.
-Akemi only escaped because she was kidnapped.
+Akemi had only escaped because she was kidnapped.
 She used the pinch to kill her father, then herself, asked Xena to remove her head, and take her ashes to the sacred shrine in Higuchi.

 Elissa trudged furiously along the coastline toward the town where she hoped to find her sister Amazons.
 Jappa men didn't recognize females as warriors.
 She couldn't get the information she needed from the landowners or businessmen.
 Only women or monks would speak to her.
 No one recognized her as a warrior.
 A female mind could not comprehend the Samurai Way.
 The Orient was a beautiful, graceful and garish creature all at once.
 Elissa realized she would have to use brains not brawn.

 An old monk took pity on her and gave her a place to stay.
 It was the perfect place to look for her sisters, centrally located to the mountain paths, small fishing towns and larger plantations.
 Lao Pan was an eighty-year-old Buddhist monk.
 He spent each evening in his gardens doing intricate martial arts movements.